 5. Develop your marketing material and automate your process.

 Now that you have an extensive contact database, have set your Black Friday eCommerce goals, written out an informed strategy for marketing, and gotten your eCommerce store set up to maximize your performance, it’s time to start your campaign!
+One way to create engaging content for your target audience is by using free Instagram post templates from Wepik.
+These templates make it easy to design eye-catching visuals for your social media ads.
 You’ll need to create advertising content for the market you’ve chosen and set it up for distribution on the platforms that best suit your audience.
 This can mean anything from Facebook and Instagram ads to radio spots.
 If you choose social media ads, we suggest setting up your campaigns ahead of time.
 You may want to consider creating multiple campaigns, including campaigns that retarget visitors during the 3days of sales you might have.